Artax01/qr-gen.xyz/README.md

 > If you haven't created a qrcode yet, you won't be able to download it.

-## How do I delete the qrcode I've generated ?
+## How delete the qrcode I've generated ?

 Simply press the "delete qrcode" button to reset the process.